MediaComem/comem-archidep/subjects/paas/README.md

   install`.
 * Your application can be run by executing `npm start`.

-Similar conventions exist for each language supported by Heroku (e.g. using Maven for Java, Composer for PHP, Bundler for Ruby).
+Similar conventions exist for each language supported by PaaS platforms (e.g. using Maven for Java, Composer for PHP, Bundler for Ruby).

 As for automation, it is usually achieved through [Git hooks][git-hooks].
 New versions of your application will be **automatically deployed every time you